EPCCed/2020-12-14-archer2-developers-online/_episodes/04-submission.md

 (with multiple threads) jobs you need to leave free cores between the parallel tasks launched using `srun` for the multiple OpenMP threads that will be associated with each MPI task.

-As we saw above, you can use the options to `srun` to control how many parallel tasks are placed on each compute node and can use the `--cores-per-task` option to set the stride between parallel tasks to the right value to accommodate the OpenMP threads - the value for `--cores-per-task` should usually be the same as that for `OMP_NUM_THREADS`.
+As we saw above, you can use the options to `sbatch` to control how many parallel tasks are placed on each compute node and can use the `--cpus-per-task` option to set the stride between parallel tasks to the right value to accommodate the OpenMP threads - the value for `--cpus-per-task` should usually be the same as that for `OMP_NUM_THREADS`.
+Finally, you need to specify `--threads-per-core=1` to ensure that the threads use physical cores rather than SMT (hardware threading).

 As an example, consider the job script below that runs across 2 nodes with 8 MPI tasks per node and 16 OpenMP threads per MPI task (so all 256 cores across both nodes are used).